Alimony and Spousal Support in North Carolina

 How Alimony Affects Tax Returns

-When the parties file separate tax returns, alimony payments will be considered taxable income to the dependent spouse and a deduction to the supporting spouse.
+When the parties file separate tax returns, alimony payments are considered taxable income to the dependent spouse and an income deduction for the supporting spouse.
 All spousal support matters should be analyzed for tax consequences by your CPA or tax advisor before you sign a separation agreement or go to court.
-We are not qualified as tax advisors.
 To be tax deductible, support payments must be paid under the terms of a written separation agreement or court order.
+It is important to remember to consider the tax implications of alimony, before taking the matter to court or agreeing to a settlement.
+The tax implications of alimony can easily be overlooked, only to be realized too late when filing your tax returns.Read more about divorce and taxes by clicking here.